Lionel Luckhoo: Life and legal career

 He also came to notoriety as the legal personal representative of the Reverend Jim Jones.
-Jones was the founder and leader of the People's Temple Church, and had left California in the 1970s to establish a commune in Guyana known as Jonestown.
+Jones was the founder and leader of the People’s Temple Church, and had left California in the 1970s to establish a commune in Guyana known as Jonestown.
 A dispute arose between Jones and two former members, Timothy Stoen and Grace Stoen.
 The Stoens alleged that Jones was holding their child, John Victor Stoen, in the commune.
 Jones maintained he was the biological father and acknowledged Grace Stoen was the child's mother.
 The Stoens had obtained an order for custody of the child in the California Superior Court in August 1977.
 As the Stoens commenced legal proceedings in Georgetown to have the court order enforced in January 1978, Jones made contact by short-wave radio with Sir Lionel Luckhoo.
 Jones threatened that he, John Victor, and the whole commune would commit suicide rather than have the boy released.
 Luckhoo managed to talk Jones out of taking this course of action at that time.
-However, on 18 November 1978, a large number of members of the commune died in a mass suicide, and John Victor Stoen was among the dead.
+However, on 18 November 1978, Jones alongside hundreds of his followers living in the commune, perished in a mass murder suicide, John Victor Stoen was among the dead.

 Politician and diplomat

 In addition to his legal practice, Luckhoo also had a political career.
 He was the head of four trade unions, including the Manpower Citizens' Association, and served in the Legislative Council between 1952 and 1953.
-He served as the Mayor of Georgetown in 1955, 1956, 1960 and 1961.
+He served as the Lord mayor of Georgetown in 1955, 1956, 1960 and 1961.
 In the late 1950s he established the conservative political party the National Labour Front, which contested the 1957 general elections.
 However, Luckhoo was unsuccessful in his bid to be elected as Prime Minister, and his party only won one seat.

 He was also involved in the negotiations for independence of both Guyana and Barbados.
 He was appointed High Commissioner for Guyana and Barbados in Britain (1966–1970), and was also Ambassador for both countries.
 From 1967 to 1970 he served as joint ambassador for Guyana and Barbados in France, Germany and the Netherlands.
 During this time he was joking referred to as 'the only man at the British Commonwealth of Nations who had two-votes.'

 He served as the President of the Guyana Olympic Association from 1974 to 1979.
 He was also a notable figure in the Guyanese horse racing industry, and owned several race horses.
 He also owned an island and a resort hotel.

+Personal life

 He was married to Sheila Chamberlin, and had two sons and three daughters with her.
 This marriage ended in divorce in 1972, and he remarried Jeannie Willis Carter.
 His second wife is a genealogist.